Skip to Main Content

 Go ahead and watch it.
 We’ll wait.

 The really important part of his video that we want you to understand is that the find and replace content, writing something for Los Angeles and then switching out LA for Burbank, Glendale, Long Beach, etc, will not allow you to rank.
-Rand does a good job of covering this for large scale companies so we want to break it down to be specific for attorneys.
+Rand does a good job of covering this for large scale companies so we want to break it down to be specific for attorneys and law firm website design.

 We’ll get the biggest reason out of the way first: This is duplicate content and will get you hit by Panda.
 It does you zero good to avoid Pigeon if you put your site in the warpath of Panda.
 You should avoid this tactic if for no other reason than to keep your site safe from a Panda filter.